In a nutshell

 Marché des Enfants Rouges

 What do you need to know?
-The Marché des Enfants Rouges is the oldest market in Paris, tucked away on a quiet side street in Marais.
-It’s the perfect place to grab something delicious and enjoy it under the covered market roof.
+The Marché des Enfants Rouges is the oldest market in Paris.
+You’ll find it tucked away on an unassuming side street in the Marais neighborhood — a covered market where you can seriously stuff yourself.

-Our tip: The standout stall is Chez Alain.
-They serve baguettes and galettes generously filled with at least five types of vegetables, salad, cheese, walnuts, honey and a mix of sauces.
+Our tip: The absolute local favorite is the Chez Alain stall.
+Here you can get baguettes and galettes (savory crêpes) piled high with toppings — each one filled with at least five types of vegetables, salad, cheese, walnuts, honey, and various sauces.

 Maison de Nicolas Flamel

 What do you need to know?
-Nicolas Flamel was a French scholar and alchemist who lived here at 51 Rue de Montmorency in the 3rd arrondissement, not far from the Pompidou Center.
-Built in 1407, the house is the oldest in Paris and is now both a historic landmark and a restaurant.
+Nicolas Flamel was a French scholar and alchemist who lived right here at 51 Rue de Montmorency in the 3rd arrondissement, near the Centre Pompidou.
+The house dates from 1407, making it the oldest in the city — it’s now a historic landmark and restaurant.

-Our tip: If you want to explore more related to Flamel, stroll along Rue de Flamel between the Châtelet and Hôtel de Ville stations or visit his self-designed tombstone in the Musée national du Moyen Âge (Musée de Cluny).
+Our tip: If you want to see more of Flamel, walk along the Rue de Flamel between the Châtelet and Hôtel de Ville metro stations, or check out his self-designed tombstone at the Musée national du Moyen Âge (Musée de Cluny).

 L'Atelier des Lumières

 What do you need to know?
-In the east of Paris, close to the famous Père Lachaise cemetery, you’ll find the Atelier des Lumières inside a former iron foundry.
-Thanks to full-room projections, the hall is completely immersed in light and color as works from different eras move around you to the rhythm of the music.
+In the east of Paris, near the famous Père Lachaise Cemetery, you’ll find the Atelier des Lumières inside a former iron foundry.
+It hosts rotating immersive exhibitions on ever-changing themes — Van Gogh, Monet, the cosmos, dinosaurs, and more.

-Our tip: Monday through Friday, you can buy tickets directly at the Atelier des Lumières box office.
-On weekends, tickets are available only online.
-In general, booking online in advance helps you avoid long waits.
+Our tip: Monday through Friday you can buy tickets at the box office right at the Atelier des Lumières.
+On weekends, tickets are only available online.
+Either way, buying in advance saves you a lot of waiting time.

 Book L’Atelier des Lumières tickets online

 What do you need to know?
-Paris has been shaped by many cultures over the centuries, and Arab culture in particular left a strong mark on the city.
-The Institut du Monde Arabe sits in the 5th arrondissement right on the Seine and is one of those hidden gems in Paris that many visitors walk past without realizing.
+Over the centuries, Paris has seen waves of immigration from various ethnic groups, and Arab culture in particular has had a strong influence on the city.
+The Institut du Monde Arabe sits in the 5th arrondissement, right on the Seine.

-Is it worth a visit?
-The building is a real hidden gem.
-Its unique windows create a beautiful play of light inside, and the roof terrace offers a free view of Notre-Dame and the Île de la Cité.
-Maybe you’ll find your hotel in Paris too?
-The panorama café Le Zyriab by Noura is also well worth a stop.
+Is it worth it?
+This is one of the real hidden gems in Paris!
+The unique windows create stunning light effects inside, and from the rooftop terrace you get a free view of Notre-Dame and the Île de la Cité.
+You might even spot your hotel in Paris!
+The panoramic café Le Zyriab by Noura up top is also well worth a visit.

-Our tip: If you’re interested in Arabic culture, take a moment to explore the institute’s permanent exhibition.
+Our tip: If you’re into Arab culture, take a quick detour into the institute’s permanent exhibition while you’re there.

 What do you need to know?
-The Canal Saint-Martin is a historic waterway in the 10th arrondissement.
-Once essential for trade, it’s now a relaxed corner of the city full of Parisian charm and a perfect spot if you want to escape the crowds.
+The Canal Saint-Martin is a historic canal in the 10th arrondissement.
+Once important for trade, today it’s a relaxed, charming neighborhood that real Parisians actually call their own.

-Our tip: Get an ice cream at Sucre Glace, sit by the canal and soak up the atmosphere or join a boat tour along the Canal Saint Martin.
+Our tip: Grab an ice cream at Sucre Glace, sit by the water, and enjoy life.
+Or hop on a boat tour along the Canal St. Martin.
+Super beautiful and a lovely change of pace.

 Viaduc des Arts

-Our tip: The Coulée verte above the viaduct is one of our favorite places off the beaten path in Paris.
-You shouldn’t miss it.
-And it combines perfectly with a visit to the Viaduc des Arts and Ground Control.
+Our tip: The Coulée verte above the viaduct is one of our favorite Paris finds.
+Don’t skip it.
+You can easily combine it with a visit to the Viaduc des Arts and Ground Control for a great half-day out.

 Coulée verte René-Dumont

 What do you need to know?
-The Coulée verte René-Dumont is the beautiful elevated greenway above the Viaduc des Arts.
-It stretches for five kilometers along an old railway line, starting near Place de la Bastille and running almost to the edge of the city, with several access points along the way, including one at Ground Control.
+The Coulée verte René-Dumont is the beautiful green oasis above the Viaduc des Arts.
+You walk 5 kilometers along a former railway track, starting near the Place de la Bastille and stretching all the way to the city’s edge.
+Several stairways lead up and down along the way — including one at Ground Control.

 Is it worth it?
-A peaceful walk through the greenery right in the middle of Paris is always a great idea.
-Instead of noise, you’ll find trees, ponds and plenty of flowers.
-And you can easily combine the route with Ground Control and Rue Cremieux – perfect if you want to see several insider spots in Paris at once.
+A peaceful walk through greenery right in the middle of Paris — it’s simply wonderful.
+Instead of noise, you get trees, ponds, and countless flowers.
+And you can easily combine it with a stop at Ground Control and the Rue Cremieux to knock out several of these Paris highlights in one go.

-Our tip: You can also pair the walk with a visit to the Atelier des Lumières.
+Our tip: You can also pair this walk nicely with a visit to the Atelier des Lumières.

 Ground Control

 What do you need to know?
-On a former train station site in the east of Paris, near Rue Cremieux, you’ll find a completely different side of the city.
-Ground Control is where Paris’s multicultural scene comes together, with trendy bars, relaxed food trucks and a creative mix of locals.
+On a former rail yard in the east of the city, near the Rue Cremieux, a completely different side of Paris awaits.
+Ground Control is home to the city’s multicultural scene, where trendy cafés give way to cool bars and food trucks.

 Is it worth it?
-The 560 square meter space has indoor and outdoor areas filled with food stalls and small concept shops.
-You can enjoy great food and then browse for books, curiosities or clothing.
-It’s also a fun spot for families visiting Paris with children.
+This 560-square-meter space has both indoor and outdoor areas packed with food stalls and small concept stores — so you can eat well and then browse for books, curiosities, and clothes.
+We also think Ground Control is a great pick for visiting Paris with kids.

-Our tip: In summer, concerts and theater performances are often held here, so keep an eye out if you’re in the mood for more.
+Our tip: In summer, concerts and theater performances are often held here.
+Keep an eye out for the program if that sounds up your alley.

 Rue Cremieux

 What do you need to know?
-Rue Cremieux, in the 12th arrondissement near Ground Control, is one of the most colorful streets in Paris.
-Instead of typical Haussmann buildings, you’ll find pastel-colored houses with flowerpots decorating the doorsteps – a hidden gem in Paris that’s perfect for a short stroll.
+The Rue Cremieux in the 12th arrondissement, near Ground Control, is the most colorful street in Paris.
+Instead of the typical Haussmann-style buildings, you’ll find pastel-colored houses with flower pots by the front door.

 Is it worth it?
-Rue Cremieux is simply charming.
-Keep in mind that residents are not thrilled by the street’s Instagram fame, so a sign asks visitors not to take photos.
-We snapped a quick one from the outside and enjoyed walking through the street.
+The Rue Cremieux is simply gorgeous.
+That said, the residents aren’t exactly thrilled about the Instagram hype surrounding their street — a sign has been put up asking visitors not to take photos.
+We just quickly snapped one from the outside.

 Parc des Buttes-Chaumont

-The secret places in Paris also include the city’s hidden passages.
-These three are especially beautiful and offer real Paris shopping off the beaten path:
+Among the secret spots in Paris are — more or less — the city’s hidden passages.
+These three are especially beautiful and offer genuine Paris shopping insider tips:

 Passage Jouffroy

 What do you need to know?
-In the 19th century, Parisian shopping arcades were built to give wealthy citizens a cleaner, more comfortable shopping experience.
-Passage Jouffroy in the 9th arrondissement is one of these historic gems.
+In the 19th century, numerous shopping arcades were built in Paris so that wealthy citizens could escape the city’s dirt while shopping.
+One of these is the Passage Jouffroy in the 9th arrondissement.

 Galerie Vivienne

 What do you need to know?
-Galerie Vivienne, an indoor arcade in the 2nd arrondissement, is one of Paris’s more opulent passages with 15 shops and several cafés and restaurants.
+The covered Galerie Vivienne is in the 2nd arrondissement of Paris.
+It’s one of the more opulent Parisian arcades, with 15 shops and several restaurants and cafés.

 Is it worth it?
-A real highlight is Librairie Jousseaume, a bookstore in the arcade since 1826.
-Its historic charm is stunning.
-Being near the Palais Royal, Galerie Vivienne is also a great stop for a rainy day in Paris.
+We discovered a real standout here!
+The bookshop Librairie Jousseaume has been in the arcade since 1826 and is simply stunning.
+Thanks to its location near the Palais Royal, the Galerie Vivienne is also a great Paris pick for rainy days.

 Passage du Grand-Cerf

 What do you need to know?
-Just a short walk from Montorgueil, Passage du Grand-Cerf is known for its long glass roof and charming artisan shops.
+The Passage du Grand-Cerf is just a stone’s throw from the Montorgueil neighborhood and is famous for its long glass roof.

 Our Paris Restaurant Insider Tips